 There can be tax benefits too.
 Like all other ISAs, there is no income tax to pay on the interest you earn.
 So basic rate taxpayers could potentially save 20%, with higher and additional rate taxpayers saving 40% or 45% tax.

-Having said that, with the introduction of the personal savings allowance in 2016, the tax-free nature of IFISAs is of little benefit to many.
+Having said that, with the introduction of the personal savings allowance in 2016, the tax-free nature of IFISAs is of less benefit to many.
 Basic rate taxpayers would need to earn more than £1,000 of interest per year to notice a tax advantage.
 The benefit to higher rate taxpayers kicks in after £500 of interest per year.
 Additional rate taxpayers stand to gain most because once you’re in the 45% tax bracket, your personal savings allowance is reduced to zero.

 What research should you do?